Christmas and New Year Offer thumbImage

 Conclusion

-If you’re looking for the simplest and straightforward MLM compensation plans, Unilevel and Binary are the ideal choice.
+If you’re looking for the simplest and most straightforward MLM compensation plans, Unilevel and Binary are the ideal choices.
 These MLM compensation plans are used by industry-leading companies such as doTERRA, Herbalife, Isagenix, and more.

 To narrow down one of these two, you’ll need to factor in your requirements.
 If you need a low to medium level of complexity, Unilevel is the one to choose.
 Just remember, the downline expansion is slower compared to other direct selling plans.

-If you want your distributors to be more skilled and want accelerated growth, the Binary compensation plan should be your choice, as it has an advantageous spillover effect.
+If you want your distributors to be more skilled and achieve accelerated growth, the Binary compensation plan is your choice, as it has an advantageous spillover effect.
 Spillover allows for faster downline expansion, and leg balancing encourages teamwork.

 Lakshay Dhiman